-Fraser had never directed a play or film before, but he was determined to direct No. 2, partly "out of a sense of responsibility to the Pacific community" — particularly the working class suburb of Mount Roskill, where most of the film was shot.
-Fraser told Lumiere writer Catherine Bisley that "the film is a really specific tale about community in a way that a piece of theatre couldn't be".
-The script went through at least 20 drafts.
-Fraser also directed the video for the film's hit song Bathe in the River at the Mt Roskill house of an Aunt and Uncle.
+Fraser had never directed a play or film before, but he was determined to pay on-screen tribute to both Pasifika culture, and Auckland's working class suburb of Mt Roskill.
+"The film," as Fraser told Lumière, "is a really specific tale about community in a way that a piece of theatre couldn't be".
+Fraser also directed the video for No. 2 's hit song Bathe in the River.

-Profile updated on 18 October 2019
+Profile updated on 26 May 2020

 Toa Fraser website (broken link).
 Accessed 10 June 2014

 Russell Baillie, 'Director Toa Fraser's high-adrenaline balancing act' (Interview) - The Listener, 1 August 2017 (broken link)

 Rebecca Barry Hill, 'Spotlight on Toa Fraser at Sundance' (Interview) - The NZ Herald, 20 January 2006